duracloud/deployment-docs/non-aws-deployment.md

 To use Swift as a DuraCloud Storage provider, you must:
 * be running OpenStack Swift Train or newer
 * install the S3 middleware API
-* create EC2 credentials for the domain/project where you want to store audit logs/duplication policies
+* create EC2 credentials for the domain/project where you want to create Swift containers to serve as DuraCloud spaces

 ### Swift for System Storage
-OpenStack Swift can also be used in place of Amazon S3 for background DuraCloud system storage.
+OpenStack Swift can also be used in place of Amazon S3 for background DuraCloud system storage (i.e. duplication policies and audit logs).

 To use Swift as a storage backend for duplication policies and audit logs, you must have OpenStack configured such that it can be used as a DuraCloud Storage Provider (see list above).
 You must also include the following fields in your `.properties` files for both DuraStore/DurAdmin and the Mill.
 ```